LeeMorinUCF/ECP3004S21/README.md

-The hourglass shape indicates the relative proportions of performers in each role (and, in fact, understate the proportions to a large degree).
+The hourglass shape indicates the relative proportions of performers in each role (and, in fact, understates the proportions to a large degree).
 Although many of you would like to attain a position with a prestigious job title, there is plenty of work out there in some of the less glamorous jobs that need to be done, with some job titles you haven't heard of.